Did Alexander Hamilton hold this coin?

 "You've used the progeny of this one coin in every transaction you've done in your life, whether it's a bitcoin, a dollar or a euro," McCarthy said."

-McCarthy published the details of his findings in the August issue of a coin dealer magazine, The Numismatist, as well as in a post on Medium .
+McCarthy published the details of his findings in the August issue of the coin journal, The Numismatist, as well as in a post on Medium.
 He vetted and refined his findings over the years with other top experts such as John Dannreuther, a rare coin dealer who found identifying marks on another coin that indicates that it had to have been struck days or even weeks later from the same steel dies.

 "I'm 99.9999 percent certain this is the first U.S. coin," Dannreuther said.